Aetherlang/aetherlang/README.md

 where `aetherlangrun` is simply a shell script located in the root of the source folder.
 Make sure you have a compatible terminal and a permission to execute this file.

 ## Versions
 You can download the latest version from the "Releases" section.
 And please, only download Aetherlang from there.
-The repository's version is neither v0.1 nor v0.2, but rather it is somewhere in between, in the void of undocumented versions.
+The repository code's version is somewhere in the void of undocumented versions.
 That means, the code from the repository has a somewhat stable support for v0.1 but everything else is beyond it.
 Moreover, when Aetherlang will get more or less Julia-independent, the binaries will be available in the same "Releases" section.
 There's also "Projects" section in this repository where plans for future versions are shared.

 ## Hello, World!
 A simple hello world program in current version of Aetherlang would look like this: